elhereum/go-elh/cmd/evm/README.md

 ### Error codes and output

-All logging should happen against the `stderr`.
+All logging should happen elhinst the `stderr`.
 There are a few (not many) errors that can occur, those are defined below.

 #### EVM-based errors (`2` to `9`)